MariHacks/2025-mckay-stochastic-music/READ_ME_FIRST.md

 ### 3. Start Simple

-Here’s a suggested roadmap:
+Try doing simple tasks first:

-1. **Random Notes:** Generate a sequence of random notes from a scale.
+1. **Generat a Sequence of Simple Notes:** Generate a sequence of random pitches.
+Start by having them belong to only a single musical scale / mode, but eventually make it possible to include notes from different scales in a musically pleasant way
-2. **Random Rhythm:** Add probabilistic durations and rests.
-3. **Structure:** Define sections (intro, verse, chorus, etc.) with different rules.
-4. **Harmony:** Add chord progressions or harmonic probability.
+2. **Add Rhythm:** Give each of these notes a different duration.
+Start off with purely random durations, and then make adjustments so that the rhythm sounds more musical (e.g., only allow eighth notes, quarter notes, half notes, etc.).
+3. **Add Harmony:** Allow multiple randomly generated notes to start simultaneously.
+Limit the possible pitches to ones that will sound better together.
-5. **Instrument Layers:** Add melody, bassline, percussion, etc.
+4. **Instrument Layers:** Add different lines of music (e.g., melody, bassline, percussion (MIDI channel 10), etc.)
+5. **Structure:** Try breaki the music into sections (e.g., intro, verse, chorus, etc.).
-6. **Export:** Save to `.mid` or `.wav`.
+6. **Export:** Save to `.mid` or `.wav` files.

 ---

-### 4. Example Idea
+### 4. Ideas for Randomly Generating Notes

-> Generate a 2-minute piano piece where each note’s pitch and duration are chosen based on weighted probabilities (e.g., prefer consonant intervals, favor longer durations in slower sections).

-Or try:
+* Simple probability distributions.
 * Markov chains for note transitions.
 * Perlin noise for dynamic variation.
-* Cellular automata to control rhythm.
 * Genetic algorithms to evolve melodies.
+* Existing generative models.

 ---